hkajur/FileBasedDesktopSearchEngine/README.md

 java fdsee searchable directory
 ```

-Running one of the previous two commands will leave you with a file called fdsee_searchable.txt file
+Running one of the previous two commands will leave you with a file called fdsee_doclist.txt file
 Which has all the files that are readable in the directory or if the file is readable

 ### Tokenizing the readable files